This blender hollandaise sauce is far easier than the classic recipe, which requires some elbow grease. It literally takes just a few minutes.

 - Lemon juice: Use freshly squeezed lemon juice.

-- Unsalted butter: Since this is a major component of the sauce, it's good to use high-quality butter.
+- Unsalted butter: Since this is a major component of the sauce, you should use high-quality butter.
+I love Banner butter!

 Instructions

-For the sauce to emulsify, you need to make sure that the butter is hot, not just melted.
-If you worry about it splattering in the microwave, you can heat it up in a small saucepan on the stovetop over medium-high heat until it's melted and the foam subsides.
+- For the sauce to emulsify, the butter should be hot, not just melted.
+If you worry about it splattering in the microwave, heat it in a small saucepan on the stovetop over medium-high heat until it's melted and the foam subsides.

-To further increase your chances of success and reduce the risk of the sauce separating, you can use ghee (clarified butter) instead of butter.
+- To further increase your chances of success and reduce the risk of the sauce separating, use ghee (clarified butter) instead of butter.
+Clarified butter contains no water, making it easier to stabilize and thicken the sauce.

-Unfortunately, you can't.
-It will separate.
-You'll need to make it right before serving it.
-The good news is: It's quick and easy, so making it at the last minute shouldn't be too much of a burden.
+- This sauce cannot be made ahead of time.
+If you try to make it ahead and reheat, it will separate.
+You should make it no more than an hour before serving it.
+But it's quick and easy, so making it at the last minute shouldn't be too much of a burden.

 Serving Suggestions

 You can also serve this rich sauce with eggs.
-Eggs benedict is a classic recipe and you can also spoon it over hard-boiled eggs or poached eggs.
+Eggs Benedict (shown in the image below) is a classic recipe that uses this sauce, and you can also spoon it over hard-boiled eggs or poached eggs.

 Recipe Card